micccon/Persona-AI-Clone/README.md

-# Personal AI Voice Clone & Chatbot 🤖
+# Persona AI Voice Clone & Chatbot 🤖

 A full-stack AI application that replicates a specific user's personality and voice.
 The system utilizes a fine-tuned **Llama-3 8B** model for text generation and the **ElevenLabs API** for low-latency voice synthesis, delivered via a Streamlit interface.